Sonoma Coast State Park: History

 Some of the oldest natural history of this area related to mammals are a blueschist rock formation about one mile (1.6 km) south of the Russian River.
 There is found a sea stack formation with prominent rubbing marks about two to four meters in elevation, a height too high to have been caused by modern bovids.
 Mammoths are believed to have roamed here as recently as 40,000 years ago, and they are thought to have created these severe rubbing marks.
 Mammoth fossil remains have been found at Bodega Head at the south end of Sonoma Coast State Park.

-Earliest known human settlement of this site was by the Native American Coast Miwok and Pomo tribes.
+Earliest known human settlement of this site was by the Coast Miwok and Pomo tribes.
 As early as 1849 archaeological finds were recorded on this property, and to date dozens of prehistorical kitchen middens and other types of tribal habitation finds have been made.
 The property is part of the Mexican land grant Rancho Bodega.
 The Russians are thought to have begun logging the old-growth forests directly above the coastal prairie in the early 19th century.

 The underwater delineation of the property is considered to extend to 1000 ft from the shoreline.
 While no shipwrecks have been discovered, the literature indicates that there are 17 vessels which may have been lost in these waters.
 There are remains of numerous historic barns and other agricultural buildings on the coastal prairie indicating 19th century settlement by Europeans; at Duncans Point there are iron pins embedded in the sandstone bluffs as evidence of the active shipping industry here in the late 19th century and early 20th century.

+California Coastal Trail

+The park is along the California Coastal Trail.
+State route 1 was rerouted due to sea level rise at Gleason Beach and was repurposed to improve the trail.

 Kortum Trail

 Although some parts of the park are too steep for easy access between Route 1 and the ocean, Kortum Trail is convenient for hiking between highway access points at Goat Rock, Shell Beach, and Wright's Beach.
 Total trail length is approximately 3.8 mi.
 The well-maintained trail includes wooden walkways across wetlands and bridges over streams.
 Side trails offer access to the beach and to bouldering opportunities at Sunset Boulders.
-Trail users may observe whales offshore and wildflowers, birds, and deer within the coastal park.
+Whales may be seen offshore and wildflowers, birds, and deer can be observed within the coastal park.

-This portion of the California Coastal Trail was named for Sonoma County environmentalist Bill Kortum (1927-2014).
+The trail was named for Sonoma County environmentalist Bill Kortum (1927–2014).
 Bill's mother was a descendant of the Donner Party and his father's parents were early California winemakers in the upper Napa Valley.
 After spending his youth on a Petaluma poultry and dairy farm, Bill studied veterinary medicine at Santa Rosa Junior College and the University of California, Davis.
 His travels as a bovine veterinarian gave him an appreciation for California's disappearing rural landscape, and encouraged his environmental activism for formation of the California Coastal Commission.